kra/futel/media/sanitizer/station.md

 ## Construction

+Cut plywood base to size to support barrel, toes, bulb pedal.
+Mark where toes should go in plywood base.

+Drill holes in plywood base at circumference of barrel for rebar.
+Drill holes in plywood base for zipties to attach bulb, tubing.

-Drill holes in plywood base for rebar, zipties, tubing toes.
-Screw lumber to base to support barrel and protect pump.
-Screw plank and hinge to base.
-Attach pump to base with zipties.
+Screw lumber toes to base to laterally support base barrel and protect pump pedal.
+Assemble pedal out of plank and hinge and attach to base with hinge facing user.
+Attach pump to base under hinge with zipties.

-Drill barrel for chain or cable.
-Drill barrel lid for input conduit.
+Drill holes near top of barrel for chain or cable.
+Drill hole in barrel lid for input conduit.
 Screw lumber shelf to barrel lid.
-Build spigot from conduit and barb.
+Assemble spigot out of conduit and barb.
 Attach spigot to shelf with brackets and/or zipties.

-Place barrel on base.
-Hammer rebar into earth through base.
+Place barrel on base, within toes.
+Hammer rebar into earth through holes in base.
 Ziptie rebar to shelf.
 Strap rebar to barrel.

-Build input conduit, easiest is a length of conduit sawed with a 45 degree end, long enough that it can't fall in the barrel when placed in the hole.
+Assemble input conduit, easiest is a length of conduit sawed with a 45 degree end, long enough that it can't fall in the barrel when placed in the hole.

-Attach tubing to pump.
-Ziptie tubing to rebar so that toes protect tubing on base.
-Attach outlet tubing to spigot.
+Assemble tubing to pump.
+Ziptie tubing to base and rebar, routing so that toes protect tubing on base.
+Assemble outlet tubing to spigot.
 Place input conduit in hole.
-Thread tubing in input conduit until it nearly reaches bottom of barrel.
+Thread tubing through input conduit until it nearly reaches bottom of barrel.

 Ziptie and duct tape soap dispenser to rebar.

 Prime pump by pouring water down output tubing until pump can be actuated.

-Thread chain or cable through holes.
+Thread chain or cable through holes in barrel.
 Lock to stationary object.

 ## Notes